Learn Touch Typing

 The online course is FREE.
 An EXERCISE section is provided in each LESSON.

-Amateur version only covers lower-case letters, period, comma, semicolon and apostrophe keys.
+The Amateur version only covers lower-case letters, period, comma, semicolon and apostrophe keys.
 There are 11 lessons in the amateur version.
-For most users this version will be sufficient.
+For most users, this version will be sufficient.

-Pro version covers capital and lower-case letters, all punctuation marks and number keys and consists of 15 lessons.
+The Pro version covers capital and lower-case letters, all punctuation marks, and number keys and consists of 15 lessons.
 It is designed for those people whose profession demands touch typing skills.

 The first 5 lessons in both versions are the same.
-We recommend that you start your training with the Amateur version first then proceed to Pro version.
+We recommend that you start your training with the Amateur version first then move on to the Pro version.

-To alternate between Pro and Amateur versions use the top part of the menu.
+To switch between the Pro and Amateur versions use the top part of the menu.

 Keep in Mind